dhruvdk10/Cartzon.in/README.md

 # Cartzon

-Cartzon is a front-end e-commerce website layout created using HTML, CSS, and Bootstrap.
+Cartzon is a front-end e-commerce website layout created using HTML and CSS.
 It is a static website designed for practice, learning, and portfolio showcasing purposes.

 ## Features
 - Fully responsive design
 - Modern UI layout for product listing
-- Bootstrap-based grid and components
+- Media Query used for responsiveness

 ## Purpose
 This project is for **educational and personal learning** use only.